trinodb/trino/docs/src/main/sphinx/connector/thrift.rst

 `Apache Thrift <https://thrift.apache.org/>`_ on these servers.
 It is therefore generic and can provide access any backend, as long as it exposes the expected API by using Thrift.

-In order to use the Thrift connector with an external system, you need to implement the ``PrestoThriftService`` interface, found below.
+In order to use the Thrift connector with an external system, you need to implement the ``TrinoThriftService`` interface, found below.
 Next, you configure the Thrift connector to point to a set of machines, called Thrift servers, that implement the interface.
 As part of the interface implementation, the Thrift servers provide metadata, splits and data.
 The connector randomly chooses a server to talk to from the available